Understanding Hong Kong Accounting Standards

-All companies incorporated in Hong Kong are to abide by these provisions and maintain proper accounts and meet statutory audit requirements.
+All companies incorporated in Hong Kong are to abide by these provisions, maintain proper accounts, and meet statutory audit requirements.

 These standards were introduced to highlight the fundamental principles that define Hong Kong accounting terms and clarify their scope to ensure fairness and honesty in a company’s financial statements.